ninabarzh/ipa/content/en/docs/workshops/tech-safety/_index.md

 ## Trauma-informed principles

 * No one is asked to share their story
-* No one is assumed to know tech—or not
+* No one is assumed to know tech, or not
 * Survivors decide what “safe” means
 * All helpers trained to support with compassion, not control
 * Everything is optional.
 Nothing is pushed.